An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-In virtually all cases we examine in our applications in \secref{examples}, we manually re-run the analysis without the data points in the removal set $\amis{\alpha}$; in doing so, we find that the change suggested by the approximation is indeed achieved in practice.
-We find this agreement even when up to 10\% of the data is removed.
-However, there are some notable cases in which it is advisable to approach the Approximate Maximum Influence Perturbation with caution, and we discuss these next.
+In every case we examine in our applications in \secref{examples}, we manually re-run the analysis without the data points in the removal set $\amis{\alpha}$; in doing so, we find that the change suggested by the approximation is nearly always achieved in practice (a notable exception is given and discussed at the end of \secref{example_microcredit_hierarchical}).
+However, linear approximations are only approximations, and intuition about the potential weaknesses of linear approximations in general apply to our approximation.
+The crux of \thmref{thetafun_accuracy} is that small $\alpha$ implies that $\w - \onevec$ is small, thus we can control the error of a linear approximation in $\w$ evaluated at $\onevec$.
+Conversely, one would not expect the approximation to work well in general for large $\alpha$ and the correspondingly larger $\w - \onevec$.

-First and foremost, large changes to the data set are unlikely to yield good approximations due to the Taylor expansion; here ``large'' might be on the order of removing 30\% of the data.
-The quality of our approximation rests on the similarity between the exact function and its linearization.
-We do not view poor approximation at very large $\alpha$ as a major drawback for our robustness metric --- since analysts are typically concerned with robustness to small changes.
-We are unlikely to be concerned about the Maximum Influence Perturbation or its approximation when removing a third of the sample.